dehboris/tilebase/README.md

 # Tile Base

-Tile base is a curated list component use by [Laravel Dashboard](https://docs.spatie.be/laravel-dashboard/v1/introduction/)
+Tile base is a curated list of components use by [Laravel Dashboard](https://docs.spatie.be/laravel-dashboard/v1/introduction/)

 # Base